Skip to main content

 Generation of files in Plugins

-Jinja templates are text files containing expressions and variables interpolated by the engine to generate the final result.
-When creating a Plugin, a templates folder contains the Jinja templates that will be used to generate the files when the Plugin is used.
+Jinja templates are text files that can contain expressions and variables interpolated by the engine to generate the final result.
+When creating a Plugin, a templates folder is created, which contains the Jinja templates used to generate files when the Plugin is used.

-The Plugin rendering click is executed when a user applies a Plugin or creates a new app.
-The Jinja templates present in each of the Plugins being applied are interpolated using the inputs entered by the user as variables that can be used in Jinja expressions in those files.
+When a user applies a Plugin or creates a new app, the Plugin rendering cycle is executed.
+The Jinja templates present in each of the applied Plugins are interpolated using the inputs entered by the user as variables that can be used in Jinja expressions in those files.

 Jinja expressions can also be used to define dynamic file and folder names based on user inputs.